Chicago SUV Rollover Accident Attorneys

 - Ramp Rollover - The SUV will roll when one side drives up a ramp or other high object

-Because of its poor roof design and construction, when an SUV rollover crash happens, the roof of the vehicle tends to collapse inward, and cause serious harm to the passengers and driver, or death.
+Because of its poor roof design and construction, when an SUV rollover crash happens, the vehicle's roof tends to collapse inward, causing severe harm to the passengers and driver, or death.

 - Back injuries

 - Spinal cord injuries involving partial or full paralysis

 - Traumatic brain injury (TBI)